WillCorrigan/WillCorrigan/README.md

 ---

 ## Video Game Development
-#### As I was learning programming and in my spare time learning digital art, I thought it would be fun to also learn video game development alongside my programming studies.
-Here are a collection of things that I've learnt on the way:
+#### As I was learning programming I was also learning digital art as a hobby alongside it.
+I thought it would be fun to also learn video game development along with my programming studies.
+Here are a collection of things that I've created on the way:

+These are all created with C# and Unity:

+ 1. <a target="_blank" href="https://sharemygame.com/@Holyflare/~cbd864e6-db6a-9036-9024-9397e0e52498">Rocket Boost - Playable Demo</a>

+ 2. <a target="_blank" href="https://github.com/WillCorrigan/6_Zombie_Runner">Zombie Survival Game</a>

+ 3. <a target="_blank" href="https://github.com/WillCorrigan/RPG-Project">RPG Project</a>

+ 4. <a target="_blank" href="https://github.com/WillCorrigan/RealmRush">Tower Defence Game</a>

 <!--